edwinosky/sentinel/README.md

     $ nano sentinel.conf

-Uncomment the #vivo_conf line, at the top of the file, then adjust the path to your Masternode’s vivo.conf.
+Uncomment the #vivo_conf line, at the top of the file, then adjust the path to your Masternode’s adevplus20.conf.
 Save the file then close it.

     vivo_conf=/path/to/adevplus20.conf